maxfahl/cursor-agent-master-prompt/README.md

-The **Task Master Prompt** is a systematic way to guide an agent through a project from start to finish.
+# Cursor Agent - Master Prompt

+This prompt guides the agent through a task in a systematic way.
 It creates a clear record of every decision and milestone along the way, so you can always see what was done and why.

 **Key Features:**